 The Ugly Truth Revealed

 Once you’ve made up your mind and have made a purchase, there are no refunds.

-This is apparently told before you purchase a level, and you must agree to the Terms & Conditions before making a payment.
-If you’re not sure, better stay away from this program than regret it later.
+This is told before you purchase a level, and you must agree to the Terms & Conditions before making a payment.
+If you’re not sure, it is better stay away from this program than regret it later.

 #2 Ridiculous Admin Fee